 Can You Use Hair Removal Cream Down there?

-Pubic hair is a source of discomfort for some people.
+Hair down there is a source of discomfort for some people.

 Therefore, it is necessary for them to stay clean and properly shaven down there.